nhorton06/DBDPrediction/README.md

 docker-compose up -d
 ```

-**Note**: Both models train automatically on startup, so the first request may take a few minutes while training completes.
-Subsequent requests are instant.
+**Note**: Models are pre-trained during the Docker build phase (takes 2-5 minutes), so container startup is fast (<10 seconds).
 The web interface includes a toggle switch to select between the "With Bloodpoints" and "Without Bloodpoints" models.

+**For Local Python Development**: Models must be trained manually using `python src/train_model.py` before running the app.
+See the "Local Python Development" section above for details.

 ## 4) Design Decisions